mahsaabahrami/Sleep-Apnea/README.md

 You can also find and use all deep models in Deep_MODELS.py class, which can be used in other applications.

 Requirements:

-Scikit-learn
+1-scikit-learn

-hrvanalysis
+2-hrvanalysis

-numpy
+3-numpy

-keras
+4-keras

-tensorflow
+5-tensorflow

-scipy
+6-scipy

 References:

-hrvanalysis package for feature extration: https://github.com/Aura-healthcare/hrv-analysis
+1- hrvanalysis package for feature extration: https://github.com/Aura-healthcare/hrv-analysis